ds5110/git-intro/README.md

 <img src="figs/q1.png" width=500>

-* This markdown file embeds `figs/q1.png` using HTML, which allows you to set the desired width.
+* This markdown file embeds `figs/q1.png` using HTML:
 ```
 <img src="figs/q1.png" width=500>
 ```
+* With HTML, you can set the desired width.
 * If you're okay with the default width, you can use standard markdown syntax:
 ```
 ![alternative to HTML](figs/q1.png)